NaitLee/PHFS/README.md

 1. Install [Werkzeug](https://pypi.org/project/Werkzeug/#files) by either using `pip` or placing the folder `Werkzeug-(version)/src/werkzeug` from downloaded archive to cloned repo.

+2. Install [WSGIserver](https://pypi.org/project/WSGIserver/#files) by either using `pip` or placing the file `WSGIserver-(version)/wsgiserver.py` from downloaded archive to cloned repo.

-2. Pick a HFS template (for HFS 2.4), rename it to `hfs.tpl` and place into cloned repo.
+3. Pick a HFS template (for HFS 2.4), rename it to `hfs.tpl` and place into cloned repo.

-3. Configure port, base folder and upload-allowed folders in `hfs.ini`.
+4. Configure port, base folder and upload-allowed folders in `hfs.ini`.

-4. For running a server, open `_run_simple.py`; for developing, open `_test.py`; for using as a CGI server with Apache etc., use `cgi.cgi`, and consult Internet for how-to.
+5. For running a server, open `run.py`; for developing, open `test.py`.

 Template choices: